K-5 Math Curriculum

-Mathematics is at the heart of 21st century skills, and elementary math instruction lays the foundation for college and career readiness.
+Elementary math instruction lays the foundation for college and career readiness.
 Barrington 220’s mathematics program is aligned to the Illinois Learning Standards Incorporating the Common Core.
-All elementary students are expected to develop appropriate expertise in the Standards for Mathematical Practice, which are included in the common core standards and are rooted in research on mathematical proficiency.
+All elementary students are expected to develop appropriate expertise in the Standards for Mathematical Practice, which are included in the Common Core Standards and are rooted in research on mathematical proficiency.
 The Standards for Mathematical Practice include:

 Grade Level Skills

-Grade 1 Students are expected to develop a deep understanding of addition, subtraction, and numerous strategies for addition and subtraction within 20.
-The also will develop numerical understanding of whole number relationships and place value.
-Students will received many opportunities to begin measuring lengths as linear units.
+Students are expected to develop a deep understanding of addition, subtraction, and numerous strategies for addition and subtraction within 20, which also develops numerical understanding of whole number relationships and place value.
+Students receive many opportunities to begin measuring lengths as linear units.
 Composing and decomposing geometric shapes while reasoning about attributes are studied.

-Grade 3 Students develop a deep understanding of multiplication and division, including strategies and models for multiplication and division within 100.
+Students develop a deep understanding of multiplication and division, including strategies and models for multiplication and division within 100.
 Students begin work with fractions.
 Two-dimensional shapes are described and analyzed, as well as area of shapes.
 Application of problem-solving strategies continues.

 Students continue toward achieving mastery of mathematical computations of all whole numbers, and addition and subtraction of decimals and fractions.

 More advanced word problems and problem-solving strategies are studied.
 The study of measurement includes conversion of units and representing and interpreting data.
 Geometry in fourth grade includes a study of the concepts of lines and angles.

 The study of fractions and decimals is expanded to include multiplication and division.
 Students further their understanding of measurement with